swsnu/swpp2020-team1/project-requirements-and-specification.md

 > > When user clicks manual-item button
 > > Then user should see product-list page.
 > >
-> > When user types in (barcode number, expiration date) on input area and clicks manual-add button
+> > When user types in 냉장 서울우유 1L in product name input area, 8801115114154 in barcode number input area, 2020/10/22 in exirpation date input area, and clicks manual-add button
-> > Then user should see updated product-list page.
+> > Then user should see updated product-list page that has (냉장 서울우유 1L, 8801115114154, 2020/10/22) as one of its element.
 > >
-> > When user types in (barcode number, expiration date) on input area and clicks manual-add button
+> > When user clicks edit-button for a product on product list page
-> > Then user should see updated product-list page.
+> > Then user should see a prompt that takes (product name, barcode number, expiration date) as input.
 > >
-> > When user clicks edit-button for a product on product list page
+> > When user types in 냉장 서울우유 500mL in product name input area, 7701115114154 in barcode number input area, 2020/12/22 in exirpation date input area, and clicks Ok button on the edit prompt
-> > Then user should see a prompt that takes both barcode number and expiration date as input.
+> > Then the chosen product should be updated to (냉장 서울우유 500mL, 7701115114154, 2020/12/22).
 > > ```
 > >
 > **Story 3**
-> > **Feature:** User gets recipe recommendations based on the ingredients
+> > **Feature:** User wants to get recipe recommendations
 > >
 > > **Actors:** Logged-in user
 > >